JjayFabor/bridgeAI/README.md

 - **Profile:** Manage user information and track individual progress.

 ## Contributing
-We welcome contributions from the community to help improve BridgeAI.
+I welcome contributions from the community to help improve BridgeAI.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).